lolabaer/SLOWLOWLED/usermods/Conditional_Triggering/readme.md

 ### Description

 This usermod allows dynamic control of presets based on the state of a connected sensor or switch.
-If the sensor is in an ON state, preset X is activated.
-Conversely, if the sensor is in an OFF state, preset Y is activated.
+If the sensor is in an ON state, preset A is activated.
+Conversely, if the sensor is in an OFF state, preset B is activated.
 This is ideal for creating a responsive setup that changes based on environmental inputs or physical interactions.